Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Evaluation metrics and experimental results

-To test our approach, and having no prior work on crossing cuts puzzles, our experimental evaluation focused on formulation of performance metrics and reporting qualitative and quantitative results on a novel benchmark dataset.
-For the latter we synthesized random crossing cut puzzles with varying global shape, number of crossing cuts, and level of noise (cf. Sec.~\ref{sec:noise}).
-Results of the naive algorithm for ``clean'' puzzles are not reported as it always provides perfect performance.
+This paper presented a new visual puzzle model, analyzed its properties, and suggested a solution scheme for both apictorial and pictorial variants.
+To test our approach, and having no prior work on crossing cuts or polygonal puzzles in the literature, our experimental evaluation focus on the formulation of performance metrics and reporting qualitative and quantitative results on the novel benchmark datasets presented in Sec.~\ref{sec:data_synthesis}.
+Note that these datasets include both pictorial and apictorial puzzles with varying global shape, different numbers of crossing cuts, and a range of noise levels.
+Results of the naive algorithm for ``clean'' puzzles are not reported as it always reconstructs the puzzles perfectly.

-We first tested our approach for puzzles with known matings to evaluate the degree to which the abstraction as a multi-body spring-mass systems (Sec.~\ref{sec:psy}) provides desired results.
-Recall that under this scenario the input constitutes the noisy puzzle pieces $\tilde{P}$ and the ground truth matings $M_{gt}$, while the output is the euclidean transformation of each piece $(R_1, t_1), \dots\allowbreak (R_n, t_n)$.
-The quantitative evaluation of such output is not straight forward, though, since qualitatively perfect solutions by the spring-mass system may differ by a global Euclidean transformation due to arbitrary choice of coordinate system in the representation of the pieces (cf. Sec.~\ref{sec:the_puzzle} and Fig.~\ref{fig:cc_df}B).
-For this reason, we first globally align the obtained solution with the ground truth before comparing the placement of individual pieces.
-This is done by employing SVD for Least-Squares Rigid Motion~\cite{sorkine2017least} to find the global Euclidean transformation $(R,t)$ that minimizes